xphire/mern-eats-backend/README.md

 - File Upload functionality with Multer
 - Cloudinary for image storage on the cloud
 - Payment Collection with Stripe
-- Webhook for Stripe communication with backend server
+- Webhook for Stripe communication with the backend server
 - Deployment on Render free tier